aleksibovellan/AI-image-recognition-for-Finnish-trees/README.md

 pip install torch torchvision Pillow gradio scikit-learn numpy opencv-python

-# USAGE WITH THE PRE-PROVIDED INTELLIGENCE DATA:

-Just run as is, and then use the local web page to identify user-uploaded pictures of trees:

-python3 ai-image-interface.py

-# USAGE WITHOUT ANY PRE-PROVIDED INTELLIGENCE DATA:
+# USAGE:

-1. Ensure that your directory has all the provided 3 x Python scripts, and a folder "trees", with subfolders named after Finnish trees.
-Your original image files (JPG, JPEG, PNG) should be in those subfolders.
+1. Ensure that your directory has all the provided 3 x Python scripts, and a folder "trees", with subfolders named after Finnish trees, and your own original tree images in those subfolders.

 2. Run the image pre-processing script: python3 ai-image-preprocessing.py